lexibank/tlopo/out/vol3/chapter13.md

 In Marovo wild ginger was associated with magic and sorcery.
 The leaves of particular varieties were important in calling on ancestor spirits, and the roots were chewed for magical purposes.
 In earlier times, one was planted at each comer of a garden to protect it against destructive magic.
 The roots of some varieties are chewed for their healing properties.
 Because of these associations, ginger is rarely used in ordinary cooking ([Hviding 2005](../sources/Hviding2005): 130).[^16] [Peekel](../sources/Peekel1984) ([1984](../sources/Peekel1984): 101) in any case reports that the rhizome of _Zingiber zerumbet_ is less tasty than those of other _Zingiber_ species.

 Two POc terms are reconstructed below.
 The gloss of the first, _&ast;laqia_, remains a little doubtful because of the difficulty in dating the arrival of _Zingiber officinale_ in NW Island Melanesia.
-POc _&ast;para(k)_ evidently referred to _Zingiber_aceae species but just how large a taxon it denoted is currently unknown.
+POc _&ast;para(k)_ evidently referred to Zingiberaceae species but just how large a taxon it denoted is currently unknown.

 <table class="cognateset" id="3-13-5-2-414-POc-laqia-a">
 <tr>